nutanix-japan/nai-llm/docs/nkp_tutorials/nkp_cicd_lab/gitless_gitops_lab.md

     kubectl -n demo-app get all
     ```

-Flux will report the fetched revision for the OCI source, and the Kustomization status will show whether the manifests were applied successfully [web:21].
+Flux will report the fetched revision for the OCI source, and the Kustomization status will show whether the manifests were applied successfully.

 ## Demo update story